edge-tech-eu/SmartEVSE/README.md

 SmartEVSE mounts can be found in the '3d' folder

 Are you looking for the guidelines on building your own charge point?
-Then continue [here](DHZ-laadpaal.md) (that document is in Dutch)
+Then continue [here](DHZ-laadpaal.md) (that document is in Dutch).